Patricia Jumi, Kenya. On a mission to empower entrepreneurs for a prosperous Africa

 Patricia is an Executive Director and founding partner of GrowthAfrica, a Kenya headquartered organisation that focuses on growing successful enterprises in Africa through business acceleration, strategic advice and facilitation of access to investments.
 Integral to this process is equally the development of the leadership skills and capacity of the entrepreneurs driving the enterprises.

 I believe that Africa’s fastest route to social and economic transformation is through entrepreneurship.
-If ambitious, committed and talented entrepreneurs get the support they need for their entrepreneurial journey, their businesses can accelerate their growth trajectory creating income generating opportunities and employment needed to accelerate the continent’s path to prosperity, says Patricia Jumi, who holds an MBA from Copenhagen Business School which she completed in 2007 after receiving a Danida Fellowship for one year.
+If ambitious, committed and talented entrepreneurs get the support they need for their entrepreneurial journey, their businesses can accelerate their growth trajectory creating income generating opportunities and employment needed to accelerate the continent’s path to prosperity, says Patricia Jumi, who holds an MBA from Copenhagen Business School which she completed in 2007 after receiving a Danida Fellowship.

 GrowthAfrica’s Acceleration Programme

 GrowthAfrica has with its acceleration programme dedicated itself to the growth of African entrepreneurial ventures that Patria Jumi is convinced is at the centre of the continent’s socio-economic growth.

 Our core acceleration programme is a six-months’ cohort based programme with additionally thirty months individualised support.
 The programme is based on our own, in house developed methodology and learning tool.
 It encompasses peer-to-peer learning, mentorship, facilitated business exploration and development as well as facilitated access to investors, she explains.